GeminiDRSoftware/IRAF_VM_tutorial/source/troubleshooting.rst

 errors as accurately as feasible in any helpdesk communications).
 How this looks depends on the back-end QEMU capabilities and it might not be visible at all if you run gemvm remotely.

+Another reason for a time-out could be booting from a file that is not a valid disk image (normally it will be a QCOW2 file).
+The log file will probably say ``No bootable device`` near the end.
+You will have to kill QEMU manually in this case.
+The stray background process should not consume a lot of resources, but will tie up the default ssh port (see last bullet) and is best cleaned up.

 Helpdesk